light/binparsergen/README.md

 All integer types are big-endian and bits are read in MSB to LSB order.

-The `uint(n)` type allows to read integers smaller than one byte. `n` must be between 1 and 7, inclusive.
-A multiple of 8 bits must always be read at any one time before reading more non-bits data.
+The `uint(n)` type allows to read integers made up of any number of bits. `n` must be between 1 and 31, inclusive.
+A multiple of 8 bits must always be read at any one time before reading other data types.
 For example the following is valid :

     struct OnByteBoundary {
        uint(7)     foo;